thiagomata/prime-numbers/module.md

 In this article, we have shown how to prove some properties of these operations using the recursive definition of the division and modulo operations.
 We used the Scala Stainless tool to verify these properties.
-The properties proved in this article were:
+The properties proved in this article, with available proofs in the source code, are:

 ```math
 \displaylines{ \\